spraakbanken/swell-project/Correction_annotation_guidelines.md

 The L-Der tag represents the correction category _deviant word formation_.
 It is used for corrections of the internal morphological structure of word stems, both with regard to compounding and to derivation.

-The L-Der tag is exclusively used for links between one-token units.
-It covers the following correction types:
+The L-Der tag is exclusively used for links between one-word units, where the normalized word has kept at least one root morpheme from the original word, but where another morpheme has been removed, added, exchanged or had its form altered.

+_Examples_

 *	A derivational affix has been corrected, e.g.: De är **stressiga** på grund av studier -> De är **stressade** på grund av studier